Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Vietnam WarRoy Benavidez

-These veterans not only fought for the country’s freedom but also paved the way for future generations of Hispanic Americans in the military.
+These veterans not only fought for the country’s freedom but also paved the way for of Hispanic Americans in the military.
 Their contributions are celebrated through various recognitions and tributes during Hispanic Heritage Month.
 To learn more about these remarkable individuals and their stories, check out our Hispanic heritage month documentaries.

 Join in the celebration and recognition of Hispanic American contributions by participating in Hispanic heritage month celebrations and learning more about Hispanic heritage month facts.